This topic describes how to create an OpenSearch cluster. You can create an OpenSearch cluster in either of the following ways:

 Time Zone | Time zone for the backup time.
 Specify Backup Started Time based on the time zone. |

 Backup Start Time | Specify the start time of auto backup.
-Select a time from the drop-down list.
+Select a value from the drop-down list.
 The interval can be Daily, Hourly, or weekly (by selecting a specific day of the week), and the backup time can be set to any hour from 00:00 to 23:00 (full hours only). |

 If cluster creation fails, try creating the cluster again by rectifying the errors returned.